AndrewGreeneCyber/ChenMed-Scorecard/README.md

 <summary><strong>Documentation</strong></summary>

 **Scoring Options:**
-☐ Meets Expectation
+- [ ] Meets Expectation
-☐ Needs Improvement
+- [ ] Needs Improvement
-☐ N/A
+- [ ] N/A

 **Drivers:**
-- ☐ Fails to use correct message templates/ProKeys
+- [ ] Fails to use correct message templates/ProKeys
-- ☐ Did not create a Phone Message or Task when required
+- [ ] Did not create a Phone Message or Task when required
-- ☐ Selected inaccurate Message type or Priority
+- [ ] Selected inaccurate Message type or Priority
-- ☐ Created a Phone Message or Task when NOT required
+- [ ] Created a Phone Message or Task when NOT required
-- ☐ Did not verbally confirm caller and relationship to patient
+- [ ] Did not verbally confirm if message/task includes caller and relationship to the patient
-- ☐ Message/Task missing reason or pertinent info
+- [ ] Phone Message/Task does NOT include reason for the call or concern, and all pertinent information provided by the patient
-- ☐ Did not confirm call back number
+- [ ] Did NOT verbally confirm message/task includes call back number
-- ☐ Did not confirm or summarize message/task
+- [ ] Did NOT verbally confirm or summarize message/task and confirm all the information is accurate

 **Scoring Definition:**
-- **ME:** Message complete, accurate, follows SOP templates
+- **ME:** Message complete, accurate, follows Phone Message & Task SOP templates
 - **NI:** Message missing required details or incorrectly logged
-- **N/A:** Message/Task not required and not created
+- **N/A:** Phone Message or Task was not required on interaction and STC did not create one

 </details>